Uttama Villain: Casting

 In January 2014, noted director K. Balachander was selected to play a pivotal role in the film and sported a beard for his character.
 He was reported to play Manoranjan's mentor Margadarshi, who guided him to this status of superstardom, ironically Balachander was also Haasan's real-life mentor.
 Producer Lingusamy himself was reported to be playing a role in the venture, after being seen sporting a new look during the making of his directorial project Anjaan (2014).
 Director K. Viswanath also joined the film's cast as did Jayaram, and the pair began filming scenes in March 2014.
 Anant Mahadevan, who featured in Vishwaroopam (2013), was given the role of the manager of Kamal Haasan's character in the film.
 More details about the film were shown in mid-March with a detailed cast and character list released to the media.
 In May 2014, actor Nassar was signed for a supporting role.
 In July 2014, director Chitra Lakshmanan joined the team to play a small role in the film.
-Actress Abhirami was selected to dub for Pooja Kumar in the film.
-Ramesh Aravind himself was to make a cameo appearance in the film, but the director did not reveal much about it and kept his decision under wraps.
+Abhirami was selected to dub for Pooja Kumar in the film.
+Ramesh Aravind himself was to make a cameo appearance in the film, but the director denied such claims.
 Following the death of K. Balachander, the team released the film as a homage to the late director.